kevin-w-du/courses/cse644/labs.md

 ## Labs

+Students should submit a lab report for each lab.
+For some labs, a short quiz (20 minutes) will be given on the due day.
+If a quiz is taken, students should submit the quiz and lab report at the same time (both in hard-copy).
-The grading for each lab will be based either on the lab report or on the quiz.
+The grading will be based on both report and quiz (with the quiz being the primary and the report being the secondary).
-If quiz is used, you do not need to submit the report for that lab.
-The quizzes will be based on the labs, so if you don't spend enough time on the lab, you will be unlikely to get a good grade on the quiz.
+The quiz is open book, but access to computers or any type of electronic devices is not allowed.
+The quiz will be based on the labs, so if you don't spend enough time on the lab, you will be unlikely to get a good grade on the quiz.

 | Labs   | Due Date | Points-G | Points-U | Notes |